min2ha/ukwa-site/content/target/29519/index.en.md

   "start_date": "2015-07-30T10:00:00Z"
 }

-# British Association for the Study of Community Dentistry (BASCD), The

 The British Association for the Study of Community Dentistry (BASCD) is an alliance of individuals with an interest in population oral health, working together to: provide a set of principles for the improvement of oral health and the development of oral health care and promote their dissemination; influence policy at international, regional and local level; support members widely with training, development, partnership working, networking and advocacy; hold, develop and communicate a sound body of knowledge and evidence to facilitate their work.